jomapps/broadstreet-campaigns/docs/entity-refrence/zones.md

   - In-app creation: comes from the network you select in the sidebar filters; the Add Zone modal reads it automatically.
   - API usage: the numeric Broadstreet `network_id` (e.g., 85).
 Obtain by listing networks via API or from stored networks where `Network.id` equals the Broadstreet ID.

+**CRITICAL**
-**CRITICAL** : if a value is not required and it is not provided, it will not be included in the request body.
+- if a value is not required and it is not provided, it will not be included in the request body.
+- other than the id, we never rely on another id.
+- when we open a zone creation form, we DO NOT have a zone id.
+We also dont give it any.
+We do that only on save.
+- fields required by the broadstreet api that are required need to present.
+They are almost always in the filters section of the sidebar. e.g. network id is always required.
+- in zone duplicate names are allowed.